 Required Landlord Disclosures

-This required disclosure is that, if you’re renting out a property built before 1978, you must provide your tenant with information regarding lead-based paint.
+This required disclosure a landlord must make is that, if you’re renting out a property built before 1978, you must provide your tenant with information regarding lead-based paint.
 The goal of this is to help protect your tenant from any potential lead exposure.
-Lead is a health hazard and can cause a myriad of health complications, especially in children.
+Lead is a health hazard and can cause a myriad of health complications, especially in children, and not providing information on this can lead tenants to legally terminate the lease, among other legal consequences.

 Under the 1992 Residential Lead-Based Paint Hazard Reduction Act, you are required to provide your tenant with a lead-paint pamphlet, among other things.